A Stability Testing Algorithm for Incommensurate Fractional Differential Equation Systems: Examples

 For the sake of exposition, we explicitly compute the zeros $\lambda_k = \mu_k^{\sigma / \tilde \alpha}$ ($k = 1, 2, 3, 4$) of the characteristic function $\chi$ for these eigenvalues and obtain

-all of which have a negative real part, so the differential equation system of Example \ref{ex:1} is asymptotically stable.
+all of which have a negative real part, so the differential equation system \eqref{eq:lin-system} with the coefficient matrix $A$ from \eqref{eq:ex1} is asymptotically stable.
 The plot of the numerical solution of this system given in Fig.~\ref{fig:ex1-numsol} (generated with Garrappa's MATLAB implementation of the trapezoidal method \cite{DGU2023,G2018} with a step size $h = 0.1$) visualizes that all components tend to zero as $t \to \infty$ and thus confirms this.

 An explicit computation of $\chi(\lambda_k)$ for $k = 1, 2, 3, 4$ results in function values satisfying $| \chi(\lambda_k) | < 7 \cdot 10^{-8}$, which again is at least an indication that the zeros of $\chi$ have been found with a good accuracy.